MTCC-Plc/db-stress/README.md

 Currently supported providers are `mssql` and `postgres`.
 But adding support for another database would be as simple as adding a driver to the imports.

 If the `mode` config is in `series`, the tests will run one after the other.
-If it is in "parallel", the tests will run concurrently.
+If it is in `parallel`, the tests will run concurrently.